gcis/cloudfront-invalidate-php/readme.md

 To test the script follow the next simple steps:

 - insert your AWS credentials at lines 21 and 22
-- insert you cloudfront distribution ID
+- insert you cloudfront distribution ID at line 27
 - modify items and quantity at the lines 31 32

 ###WARNING: hard coding credentials is not the best practice.